 One of the most important coverage’s that you can purchase on your automobile insurance policy is that of underinsured – uninsured motorist coverage.
 UM/UIM coverage provides protection for you and your family in the event you get into an accident where you are injured and the driver who caused the accident has no insurance or not enough insurance.

 The Dallas Morning News estimates that one in six drivers in Dallas County is uninsured.
-That number is surely higher in Harris County, Texas and throughout the greater Houston area.
-The point being you have a very real chance of being in an accident with someone who have no current coverage or minimum policy limits.
+That number is surely higher in Harris County, Texas, and throughout the greater Houston area.
+The point is you have a very real chance of being in an accident with someone who has no current coverage or minimum policy limits.
+The odds of being in an accident with someone without insurance in Houston are high.
+However, most commercial vehicles carry plenty of coverage.

 Many car accidents occur with drivers who have a card indicating they have current insurance coverage, and the victims later find out the policy lapsed due to nonpayment.
 Others flee the scene of an accident for one reason or another and still more just admit they have no insurance coverage at the scene.